chef/chef-web-docs/content/saas/sso.md

 1. The above URL will redirect you to the SAML setup page, where you(the admin) can set up the Single sign-on configuration using the UI provided.
 1. The Chef SaaS SSO feature currently supports only SAML-based IDP authentication and will support IDPs according to the [Automate Documentation](https://docs.chef.io/automate/saml/).

-## IDP Configuration
+## IDP configuration

 Chef SaaS SSO feature supports primary SAML authentication as per the current supported IDP of Automate.
 Following are the sample steps to configure the IDPs based on the tried test use cases:

 * [OKTA IDP configuration for SSO](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2720694589/OKTA+IDP+configuration+for+SSO)
 * [Microsoft 365 and Azure AD IDP configuration for SSO](https://chefio.atlassian.net/wiki/spaces/CPSK/pages/2712142486/Azure+AD+and+Microsoft+365+IDP+configuration+for+SSO)

-## User SSO Integration Journey
+## User SSO integration journey

 ### Prerequisites

-The prerequisites to configure SSO for Chef SaaS are follows:
+The prerequisites to configure SSO for Chef SaaS are as follows:

 * The User SSO Integration Journey feature is accessible only to the Chef SaaS admins.
 * Supported IDP is up and ready.